 - Adjustments can be difficult to make

 Redfield is another brand you should look out for in the world of best spotting scopes under $500.
 Design is one of the best features of this option.
-With its rubber polycarbonate housing, this armored protection will hold up even in the rugged of conditions.
-As an imported model, the magnification features roams from 20 to 60 times of a normal view.
+With its rubber polycarbonate housing, this armored protection will hold up even in rugged conditions.
+As an imported model, the magnification features roam from 20 to 60 times of a normal view.
 That is quite astounding.

 With a wide amount of applicational uses for this product, you will love the 80 mm objective viewpoint as well.
 The fully coated optics for this spotting scope is second to none because they allow great lighting transmission.
 This makes your scope one of the best on the market.